redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD5-inside-out-and-outside-in.markdown

 In this approach, all tests are written on that level.
 They are all basically going through the API (through the go() method).

->There is an article on Inside-Out and Outside-In from [Merciless refactorer- Gregor Riegler](https://gregorriegler.com) I recommend for further reading.
+>I recommend this interesting article on Outside-In from [Merciless refactorer- Gregor Riegler](https://gregorriegler.com).

 This is part five of the TDD kickstart beginner series.
 Here is [part 6](https://redseacomputing.github.io/2021/TDD6-test-doubles)